23 Best Italian desserts in Italy To Go For

 Frittelle, or fritolle, are classic Italian doughnuts prepared traditionally in Carnival time.

-Besides Frittelle Veneziane that are typically filled with raisins and pine nuts, there are also Frittelle con cioccolata filled with chocolate, Frittelle con zabaione filled with Marsala wine, Frittelle con crema chantilly filled with vanilla.
+Besides Frittelle Veneziane, which are typically filled with raisins and pine nuts, there are also Frittelle con cioccolata filled with chocolate, Frittelle con zabaione filled with Marsala wine, and Frittelle con crema chantilly filled with vanilla.

 Where to get the best fritelle in Venice?

-Don’t miss out to try amazing these amazing Italian pastries Pasticceria Rizzardini, Majer Venezia Cantinetta and Pasticceria Tonolo in Venice!
+Don’t miss out on trying these amazing Italian pastries Pasticceria Rizzardini, Majer Venezia Cantinetta and Pasticceria Tonolo in Venice!

 Galani are traditional pastries from Venice in Italy